Nexplore Travel

 Golden pagoda, Namsai (Photo Kaushik Shil)

 In the capital city of Itanagar is the Thupten Gatsal Ling Gompa monastery.
 The monastery is a must-visit for the simplistic and yet very traditional design and architecture.
-The gardens and the serenity of the place is what gives the place a charm like no other.
+The gardens and the serenity of the place are what give the place a charm like no other.

 Thupten Gatsal Ling Gompa, Itanagar